Book an Appointment

 Bio:

 Gayle has provided treatment to OCD sufferers in Perth for over 20 years, and still enjoys supporting an active caseload of adult OCD clients.
 In 2015, she founded the Perth OCD Clinic to provide a vital service to Western Australian community.
-In doing so, she brought together a team of independently practising clinical psychologists who share a commitment to providing exceptional psychological care to OCD sufferers using evidence-based practice.
+In doing so, she brought together a network of independently practising clinical psychologists who share a commitment to providing exceptional psychological care to OCD sufferers using evidence-based practice.

 Gayle was awarded a Fulbright fellowship to establish an ongoing international research collaboration between the Perth OCD Clinic and Yale OCD Research Clinic.
 As a clinical academic, Gayle continues to work remotely for Yale University and currently teaches an annual class on treating complex clients in community psychiatry for 3rd and 4th year psychiatry residents and other allied health professionals.
 Gayle’s research interests focus on the development and testing of adjunct psychological techniques for treatment-resistant OCD, with a primary focus on imagery rescripting.
 Gayle has presented her research at national and international OCD conferences and has published OCD research in peer-reviewed journals.